 Hudson River Valley Ramble

 The Hudson River Valley Ramble is an event series that takes place each September to celebrate the history, culture and natural resources of the Hudson River Valley National Heritage Area, as well as the amazing landscape, communities, and trails throughout the region.
-In 2013, the Ramble will be held over four weekends in September.
-Every September, participation continues to grow.
 ‘Ramblers’ come not only from the Hudson Valley region and New York State, but from other regions of the country as well to discover the riches our Valley has to offer.